matteocali/nlos-imaging-from-itof-data/Implementation/py/neural_network_v2_code/README.md

 The folder structure is the following:

+* `additional_script`: contains some bash scripts used to perform some operations on the cluster;
 * `datasets`: the processed datasets data;
 * `extras`: contains some *.pdf* files with the results of the tests performed on the network;
 * `utils`: contains all the auxiliary functions and classes used by the others script;